sunnymoon1314/node-http-serverless-soon/README.md

 ## Step 4: Start the serverless setup process

-Use the serverless command to setup your serverless application.
+Use the __serverless__ command to setup your serverless application.
 You will be prompted with a number of questions to configure your serverless environment:

 ![alt text](images/module_3.6_run_serverless_1_of_8.png)

 ### Step 4.1: Select AWS - Node.js - HTTP API

 Use up and down arrow keys to navigate the options above.
-In this case, we are going to select AWS - Node.js - HTTP API.
-Press the Enter key to confirm the selection.
+In this case, we are going to select __AWS - Node.js - HTTP API__.
+Press the __Enter__ key to confirm the selection.

 ![alt text](images/module_3.6_run_serverless_2_of_8.png)